therealmuffin/dynaudio-connect-api/README.md

 Questions and request can be submitted via GitHub.

-For an example in C check:
+For an example in C check [this file](https://github.com/therealmuffin/synchronator/blob/master/src/modCommandDynaudio.c#L90).

 ## 7. Glossary